tuna-f1sh/cyme/README.md

 ### Custom Icons and Colours

 See './doc/cyme_example_config.json' for an example of how icons can be defined and also the [docs](https://docs.rs/cyme/latest/cyme/icon/enum.Icon.html).
+The config can exclude the "user"/"colours" keys if one wishes not to define any new icons/colours.

 Icons are looked up in an order of User -> Default.
 For devices: `VidPid` -> `VidPidMsb` -> `Vid` -> `UnknownVendor` -> `get_default_vidpid_icon`, classes: `ClassifierSubProtocol` -> `Classifier` -> `UndefinedClassifier` -> `get_default_classifier_icon`.
 User supplied colours override all internal; if a key is missing, it will be `None`.